theAfricanQuant/EffectiveXGBoost/README.md

 # Effective XGBoost by Matt Harrison - My Personal Take

 This repository contains my personal notes, examples, and code implementations based on the book "Effective XGBoost" by Matt Harrison.
-The purpose of this repo is to document my journey as I peer thru the mind of a master displaying his craft so i could glean some insights myself into building models that I could use for my projects.
+The purpose of this repo is to document my journey as I peer thru the mind of a master displaying his craft so I could glean some insights myself into building models that I could use for my projects.

 ## Table of Contents